microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-emergencycalls.md

 1. The Teams tenant admin configures [emergency calling](https://learn.microsoft.com/en-us/microsoftteams/configure-dynamic-emergency-calling) for the tenant.
 2. The client application creates a Graph emergency call event subscription.
 3. The emergency call event notification is fired to the client application When a Teams user makes an emergency call (for example, 911) on Teams.
-4. The client application either [renews](/graph/api/subscription-update) the existing subscription before the expiry period or [creates](/graph/api/subscription-post-subscriptions) a new one after the expiry period to continue to subscribe to emergency call event notifications.
+4. The client application either [renews](/graph/api/subscription-update) the existing subscription before it expires or [creates](/graph/api/subscription-post-subscriptions) a new one after it expires to continue to subscribe to emergency call event notifications.

 ## Permissions